kuafool/nuxt-ecommerce-demo/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

-## workaround
+## Workaround

 - Update stylelint to version v11 or higher.

+## Compatibility

+- Use a tag for button component for flex box compatibility.